A SAFE HARBOR

 There are three main reasons to transition to a Tidepool 401(k) Plan over our competitors: (1) we have an uncompromising research focus that is head and shoulders above others in the retirement industry; (2) we accept full fiduciary accountability for operation of the Plan (unlike most plan providers); and (3) we maintain relentless focus on risk management to avoid large losses.

 In a recent review of 2022 plan returns, it is clear that the vast majority of small-to-medium sized plans lost a significant amount of money.
-This suggests that their investment managers are unaware of how to avoid large losses and are unable to see or offer uncorrelated options in a volatile market.
+In aggregate, 401(k) plans in California lost $2.7 billion for the year.
+These are staggering losses, even for a large state like California!
+The magnitude of these losses suggests that most 401(k) investment managers are unaware of how to avoid large losses and are unable to see or offer uncorrelated options in a volatile market.
 We do better.

 1. Research Focus.
 Finding the best retirement investment opportunities requires a relentless commitment to learning and research.
 We must understand why certain funds perform better than others, together with the correlation factors that are embeded in each target fund.
 Macroeconomic trends are largely driven by global wholesale money markets and global macro hedge funds.
 These entities work hard to maintain an opaque investing environment.
 It is our job to see behind the opaque facade, understand trends and the reasons for those trends.
 We excel at this; which is the main reason companies should choose us as their 401(k) pooled plan sponsor.